-Before ten years ago, when I was new into the world of Ubuntu Linux, I was so confused about many things of how to do this and that.
+Before ten years ago, when I was new to the world of Ubuntu Linux, I was so confused about many things about how to do this and that.
 Among all those, how to install software in Ubuntu Linux is one of them.
-As a beginner, you also faced this sort of problem, especially when there are lot more options available for installing and removing software in Ubuntu Linux.
+As a beginner, you also faced this sort of problem, especially when there are many more options available for installing and removing software in Ubuntu Linux.

-In this roundup, I will show you some of the popular ways of how to install software in Ubuntu Linux.
-I will also try to cover how to remove Ubuntu application from the system.
+In this roundup, I will show you some of the popular ways to install software in Ubuntu Linux.
+I will also try to cover how to remove the Ubuntu application from the system.

 How To Install Software in Ubuntu Linux

 For making this tutorial, I am using Ubuntu Gnome Desktop Environment.
 But this tutorial is also applicable for other Ubuntu-based Linux distros like Elementary OS, Linux Mint, Linux Deepin, Peppermint, etc.

 1. How To Install Software in Ubuntu Using Software Center

 If you have seen Google’s Play Store or Apple’s App Store, installing software from Ubuntu software center is much easier and familiar.
 Ubuntu Linux comes with a default software center that lets you install various software.
 You can search for software by its name or various categories.